How Much Do Americans Spend on Fireworks?

 According to Premier Pyrotechnics, a Missouri-based fireworks company, a typical small-town or community fireworks show lasting 10 to 20 minutes costs between $2,000 and $7,000.
 Fireworks pyromusicals, which have large amounts of fireworks synchronized to music with computers, cost $1,000 to $2,000 per minute, typically exceeding $20,000.

-While $20,000 is nothing to sneeze at, it’s also nothing compared to the more elaborate fireworks displays put on by major corporations and metropolises.
-Macy’s puts on the largest fireworks show in America, and in 2021, it will run for several nights across all five of New York City’s boroughs, from June 29 to the climax on July 4 at the Empire State Building.
-The 44-year old tradition reportedly costs approximately $6 million.
+While $20,000 is nothing to sneeze at, it’s small potatoes compared to the more elaborate fireworks displays put on by major corporations and metropolises.
+Macy’s puts on the largest fireworks show in America, and in 2022, barges on the East River will fire 1,920 shells per minute from 96,000 pounds of steel mortars — that’s 48 tons.

-Of course, private fireworks shows conducted by individual Americans are much cheaper than the fancy displays shown around the world on TV.
-At the online store for Captain Boom Fireworks LLC, a simple six-pack of “Window Shaker” rockets costs just $11.99, while the “Storm Front Assortment,” containing six full packs of 200- and 500-gram repeaters, is listed at $225.
-However, as seems to be the problem across the U.S., supply chain issues have rendered this assortment “out of stock,” along with many others at the store.
+Of course, backyard fireworks shows are much cheaper than the fancy displays broadcast around the world on TV.
+At the online store for Captain Boom Fireworks LLC, a six-pack of “Window Shaker” rockets costs $19.99, up from $11.99 last year.

 If you want to go really big, the “Storm Front Assortment,” which contains 200- and 500-gram cakes, repeaters, Roman candles, novelties and fountains, is listed at $629.99.